Scenes from former Saturday of Symposia events

 9:15 a.m. to 10:30 a.m. — Welcome & Keynote Address

-Marla F. Frederick, Dean of the Faculty of Divinity, John Lord O’Brian Professor of Divinity, Professor of Religion and Culture
+Marla F. Frederick, Dean of Harvard Divinity School, John Lord O’Brian Professor of Divinity, Professor of Religion and Culture, Professor of African and African American Studies

 10:40 a.m. to 11:35 a.m. — Faculty Lectures